 You might be able to receive dividends and recoup the price drop of your shares by holding your stock until after the date of record and waiting for the next ex-dividend date.

 You must know the record date for any dividend stock you own.
-This date indicates when you must own the stock (be the owner of record) to qualify for the dividend.
-The company that issued the stock will note who is on the books as a shareholder on that date, and only those shareholders can receive dividends.
+This date indicates when you must be the owner of record to qualify for the dividend.
+The company that issued the stock will note who is on the books as a shareholder as of that date, and only those shareholders can receive dividends.
 You must research each company to determine specific record dates, because each firm sets its own calendar.
-While you will encounter few problems if you own only one stock, you may have to pay extra attention with a portfolio of several stocks, because each may have different record dates.

-If you sell the stock after the ex-dividend date, you might think you would make more money.
+You might think you would make more money if you sell the stock after the ex-dividend date.
 Many sellers imagine they will get the dividend plus full price for the stock.
-In practice, the stock actually drops in price by the amount of the dividend once the ex-dividend date passes.
+But the stock actually drops in price by the amount of the dividend on the ex-dividend date.
 If you sell the stock at that time, you do get your dividend, but you get less for the stock because the dividend is subtracted from the stock price.